devfabien/Rust-intro/src/ownership/README.md

 In the example above, the function `dangle` returns a reference to a `String`, but the `String` is dropped when the function ends, leaving a dangling reference.
 Rust's borrow checker prevents this code from compiling, ensuring memory safety.

 ### Slices

+Slices are a view into a block of memory, and they allow you to reference a contiguous sequence of elements in a collection rather than the whole collection.
+Slices are a kind of reference, so they do not have ownership.

+#### String Slices
+String slices are references to a part of a `String`.
+They are created using a range within brackets.

 ```rust
 fn main() {
     let s = String::from("hello world");